Lee Corso

-Lee Richard Corso (born August 7, 1935) is an American sports broadcaster and football analyst for ESPN and a former coach.
-He has been a featured analyst on ESPN's College GameDay program since its inception in 1987.
-Corso served as the head football coach at the University of Louisville from 1969 to 1972, at Indiana University Bloomington from 1973 to 1982, and at Northern Illinois University in 1984, compiling a career college football coaching record of 73–85–6.
+Lee Richard Corso (born August 7, 1935) is an American former college football coach and analyst.
+He is best known for appearing on ESPN's College GameDay program from its inception in 1987 until his retirement in August 2025.

+Corso served as the head football coach at the University of Louisville from 1969 to 1972, at Indiana University from 1973 to 1982, and at Northern Illinois University in 1984, compiling a career college football coaching record of 73–85–6.
 He was the head coach for the Orlando Renegades of the United States Football League in 1985, tallying a mark of 5–13.

 Early life and playing career

+Corso was born in Cicero, Illinois, on August 7, 1935.
 Corso's parents, Alessandro and Irma, were Italian immigrants.
 His father fled Italy during World War I at age 15.
 Alessandro, who had a second-grade education, was a lifelong laborer who laid terrazzo flooring, and Irma, who had a fifth-grade education, worked in school cafeterias and boarding schools.

-Corso was born in Cicero, Illinois, on August 7, 1935.
-At age 10, he moved with his family to Miami and later attended Miami Jackson Senior High School, where he played quarterback.
+At age 10, he moved with his family to Miami and later attended Miami Jackson High School, where he played quarterback.
 A baseball prospect, he was offered a $5,000 bonus to sign with the Brooklyn Dodgers as a shortstop.
-However, he chose college, playing football and baseball at Florida State University (FSU), where he was a roommate of football player and actor Burt Reynolds and future University of Miami baseball coach Ron Fraser.
+He chose college, though, playing football and baseball at Florida State University (FSU), where he was a roommate of football player and actor Burt Reynolds and future University of Miami baseball coach Ron Fraser.
 While at FSU, Corso earned the nickname "Sunshine Scooter" for his speed on the football field.
-As a defensive player, he set the school record for most career interceptions (14), a record that stood for more than two decades until it was broken by Monk Bonasorte.
+As a defensive player, he set the school record for most career interceptions (14), which stood for more than two decades until it was broken by Monk Bonasorte.
 Corso was also a member of the Alpha Tau Omega fraternity.
-He was the starting quarterback for the South in the 1956 Blue-Gray Game, though his squad lost to the Len Dawson-led North team, 14–0.
+He was the starting quarterback for the South in the 1956 Blue–Gray Game, though his squad lost to the Len Dawson–led North team, 14–0.

 Corso graduated with a bachelor's degree in physical education in 1957 and a master's degree in administration and supervision in 1958.